nutechsoftware/AlarmDecoder-IoT/README.md

 * ESP32-DevKitC-32E.
 WiFi only applications.

 ##  3. <a name='firmware'></a>Firmware
-The firmware is already compiled for the ESP32-POE-ISO board and is available in the release page or via OTA(over-the-air) update.
-Currently the firmware is built with the following build flags 'stsdk' and 'webui'.
+Pre compiled firmware for the ESP32-POE-ISO board is available in the release package to flash to a new device or via OTA(over-the-air) update for devices that are already programmed with a current AD2IoT firmware.

+Currently two builds are available ```stsdk``` and ```webui```.
 To switch to a specific build over the internet using OTA include the buildflag in the upgrade command.
 - ```upgrade webui```

 If the upgrade fails it may be the result of low memory on the device.
 Try disabling features restart the device and try again.
 Example. ```webui disable Y```.
 If all else fails install the latest release of the AD2IoT firmware over USB.

-See the README-FLASH-ESP32.md inside the release file for instructions on flashing the firmware over the ESP32-POE-ISO USB port.
+See the README-FLASH-ESP32.md inside the release file for instructions on flashing the firmware to a ESP32-POE-ISO board over USB.

-###  3.1. <a name='webui-build-(webui)---alarmdecoder_webui_esp32.bin'></a>webUI build (webui) - alarmdecoder_webui_esp32.bin
+###  3.1. <a name='webui-build-(webui)---esp32/esp32-poe-iso-webui'></a>webUI build (webui) - esp32/esp32-poe-iso-webui
 - Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.

-This build uses the latest ESP-IDF v4.3 with the SmartThings driver is disabled.

 - Optional uSD card with a FAT32 root partition is required for webUI.
   - Copy the contents of contrib/webUI/flash-drive folder into the root directory of the card.
   - Optionally place the sample configuration file [data/ad2iot.ini](data/ad2iot.ini) on the root directory to override the default config storage on the internal /spiffs partition.
   - Reboot the device after inserting the card for changes to take effect.

-###  3.2. <a name='smartthings-build-(stsdk)---alarmdecoder_stsdk_esp32.bin'></a>SmartThings build (stsdk) - alarmdecoder_stsdk_esp32.bin
+###  3.2. <a name='smartthings-build-(stsdk)---esp32/esp32-poe-iso-stsdk'></a>SmartThings build (stsdk) - esp32/esp32-poe-iso-stsdk
-- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, SmartThings.
+- Enabled components: SmartThings, Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.

 This build is compiled using the [st-device-sdk-c-ref](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) from the SmartThings github repo and has the webUI component disabled.